Fishing In Lake Michigan

 Spring Fishing: April, May, and June

-Chinook-Mania kicks into high gear when the warmer weather and spring arrives.
-With limit catches of Lake Trout, Rainbow Trout and Chinook Salmon you can expect plenty of fast action.
+Chinook-Mania kicks into high gear when the warmer weather and spring arrive.
+With limited catches of Lake Trout, Rainbow Trout, and Chinook Salmon you can expect plenty of fast action.
 If you book a charter that the time of years, number-wise you experience some of the finest fishing, with a great opportunity of landing a Chinook Salmon or Trophy Lake Trout.